Maya-Alsaedi/Maya-Alsaedi/README.md

 # 👩🏼‍🚀 Maya | Computer Engineering Student

 🌌 Exploring the universe of hardware, low-level systems, and code
-🖥️ Computer Engineering student with a passion for architecture, logic, and space tech
+🖥️ Computer Engineering student with a passion for hardware, logic, and space tech

 ---